 My Parents Are Dead: Ganke offhandedly mentions that his dad died as a way to reassure Miles that he will have his back just as Miles did when his parent died.

-Only Sane Man: Points out that the world is going to hell in a handbasket while Spider-man a.k.a his best friend killing the Prowler should not be headline news.
+Only Sane Man: Points out that while the world is going to hell in a handbasket, Spider-Man killing the Prowler should not be headline news.

 Proud to Be a Geek: After Ganke's nerd rage over a LEGO collection chases Katie Bishop away, he and Miles have a discussion about being too geeky.
 Miles states that girls rather not deal with a boy who is too nerdy.
 Ganke is not too convinced.